- Michigan Online Betting 2020

-As of December 20, 2019, it is legal to bet on sports in Michigan.
+Gpvermpr Gretchen Whitmer signed the bill legalizing sports betting in Michigan on December 20, 2019.
 In practice, though, betting venues will take a while to set up.
 The first launch date used to be March 11th but that's long gone now, and still a new date hasn't been set.
 Betting apps are expected to launch by football season, but the exact launch date is yet to be determined.

 - Will I be able to place bets in Michigan using a VPN?

 Don’t do this.
 To comply with state law set by the Michigan Gaming Control Board, sportsbooks will track your location with geolocation software.

 For years, gamers have used VPNs to defeat these measures.
 However, sportsbooks are aware of this, so they constantly check for IPs associated with these programs.
 If you are caught using one, your account may be frozen, and funds seized.

 Use a VPN for privacy reasons?
 Make sure it is disabled before logging on to your sportsbook.

 - Can I bet on sports as an 18 year old in Michigan?